perforce/helix-authentication-service/README.md

 The service itself is a simple Node.js web application that leverages several open source libraries to interact with standards-based authentication providers.
-This can be installed and run anywhere on the network, as long as it is reachable from the Helix Server.
+This can be installed and run anywhere on the network, as long as it is reachable from the Helix Server and any clients that will be using this service.
 The other half of the system, albeit a very small half, is the Perforce extension installed on the Helix Server, which acts as a mediator between the service and the server.
 When a Perforce user attempts to log in to the server, the extension will cause their web browser to open to the authenication provider, and meanwhile ping the service to get the authentication success status.
 Once the user has successfully authenticated with the provider, the extension will get the results and signal the server to issue a ticket (or not, and fail the login).

 This design lends itself well to integrating other authentication protocols, including custom schemes developed by authentication providers such as